 f is a function of one numerical variable.
 This returns a new tree with the same structure only every value

-v in the tree has be replaced with
+v in the tree has been replaced with

 (f v).
 For example,